DFHack/dfhack/docs/guides/modding-guide.rst

 Custom raw tokens
 -----------------

-In this section, we are going to use custom raw tokens applied to a reaction to transfer the material of a reagent to a product as a handle improvement (like on artifact buckets), and then we are going to see how you could make boots that make units go faster when worn.
+In this section, we are going to use `custom raw tokens <_custom-raw-tokens>` applied to a reaction to transfer the material of a reagent to a product as a handle improvement (like on artifact buckets), and then we are going to see how you could make boots that make units go faster when worn.
 Both of these involve custom raw tokens.

 First, let's define a custom crossbow with its own custom reaction.
 The crossbow: ::